Are graduate studies available for this program? No

 Can you minor in this program?
 Yes

-Emphasis within the major: U.S. history, ancient and medieval history, modern central and east European history, Islamic and east Asian history, with collaboration in interdisciplinary programs including African, American, Latin-American and Russian Studies
+Emphasis within the major: U.S. history, ancient and medieval history, modern central and east European history, Islamic and east Asian history, with collaboration in interdisciplinary programs including: African; American; Latin-American; and Russian, East European and Eurasian Studies.

-Popular second majors: English, international studies, political science, Russian studies
+Popular second majors: English; international studies; political science; Russian, East European and Eurasian studies

 History students expand their knowledge and understanding of the past and present, and develop research methodologies and verbal and written communication skills.

 This fact sheet is also available as a PDF.

 History lies at the heart of a liberal arts education.
 By combining methods of the social sciences with those of the humanities, this discipline seeks to reconstruct the past in order to better understand and gain perspectives on the present.